mwidjaja1/3pfl/README.md

 - **No Rule Violations:** Clean record for past two seasons
 - **Active in Game:** Logged in within past 7 days
-- **Engaged with the Team:** Rookies must meet 1 of these rules, Amateurs must meet 2, and Pros must meet 3
+- **Engaged with the Team:** Rookies must meet 1 of these rules, Amateurs must meet 2, Pros must meet 3, and Co-Captains must meet 4.
   - Traded Cards
   - Actively Engages with the in-game Chat
   - Has +1700 Trophies